christianeloysio/worlds_hardest_game/README.md

 # World's Hardest Game

-This repository is a reproduction of the "World Hardest Game", developed inside a Brazilian Navy Ship with no access to the internet.
+This repository is a reproduction of the "World's Hardest Game", developed inside a Brazilian Navy Ship with no access to the internet.

-**Technologies: HTML, CSS, Vanila JS**
+**Technologies: HTML, CSS, Vanilla JS**